Castell Collen Roman Fort

 Attraction Type: Roman Site

-Location: Off the A4081 just north of Llandrindod
+Location: Off the A4081 just north west of Llandrindod

 Website: Castell Collen Roman Fort